gianpispier/habesha/README.md

 #Requests
 Find the artwork and create a new issue - [example](https://github.com/andreaslarsen/habesha/issues/5)

-I or someone else make the icons and upload them with generic names.
+I or someone else make the icons and upload them with generic names to *3 IconsWithoutNames*

 You can then rename the folders + icons (don't delete unused icon sizes).
 Use [AppInfo](http://cydia.saurik.com/package/com.mileskabal.appinfo/), [Icon Thief](http://cydia.saurik.com/package/com.troywagner.iconthief/), or other to get the bundleID + icon names.

-And send the updated folder with correct names back to me so it can be included in the theme for everyone to enjoy:)
+Please send the updated folder with correct names back to me so it can be included in the theme for everyone to enjoy:)

 #License
 CC-BY-NC-SA see license file and contact me if you have any questions :)